21 Amazing Weekend Getaways From Charleston

 Golfers will love that there are an eye-popping 90 courses in the area.
 Myrtle Beach offers a variety of activities, including parasailing, jet skiing, and kayaking.

 Explore the Boardwalk for shopping, entertainment, and dining.
-Head to the Murrells Inlet to explore the MarshWalk and to see Brookgreen Gardens
+Head to the Murrells Inlet to explore the MarshWalk and see Brookgreen Gardens

 A vacation condo or beach house rental is a great option for Myrtle Beach.
 If a hotel is more what you’re looking for, here are a couple of top options: